XueyangSong/EE274-Project/README.md

     python3 compressors/LZSS.py -d -i <*input_file*> -o <*output_binary_file*> [-b <*binary_type*>]
     ```
 The default binary_type is "optimized".
+Currently it only supports macOS because of how we treat the binary files is operating system dependent.
+However, feel free to edit the code in the main for encoding and decoding.
+It works on any OS.

 ## Evaluation
 - Codes used for evaluation: